GLOBAL MARKETS-Stocks slip, bonds steady after inflation palpitations | Business

 "It is a record in my time," said Omotunde Lawal, head of emerging markets corporate debt at Barings.
 "Most people are swamped, but you can see why with as many as four Fed hikes now priced in."
 DOLLAR DOLDRUMS

 The pound is up more than 4% from December lows and traders have so far shrugged off a political crisis enveloping Prime Minister Boris Johnson, who apologized on Wednesday for attending a party at his official Downing Street residence in May 2020 during a coronavirus lockdown.
-The central bank of New Zealand has begun hiking rates too, and the New Zealand dollar rallied 0.4% to $0.6878, its strongest since late November.
+The central bank of New Zealand has begun hiking rates too, and the New Zealand dollar climbed 0.2% to $0.68625, the highest in almost two months.

-Australia's dollar, which tends to perform well when broader market sentiment is improving, added 0.1% to $0.72915.
-The Canadian dollar has rallied more than 3.5% in three weeks, gaining with oil prices as investors look past the potential economic fallout of the Omicron variant.

 "The (U.S.) dollar does not have to increase because the Fed is readying a tightening cycle," said Commonwealth Bank of Australia strategist Joe Capurso.
 "It is not a simple equation of Fed hikes equals dollar increases.
 The dollar is a counter-cyclical currency which decreases as the world economy recovers."